Paavani-M/Product-catalog-and-Shopping-cart-service-API/README.md

 ### InsertInventory

-Inserts iventory details into the database : POST\
+Inserts inventory details into the database : POST\
 /insertinventory/

 ### GetInventory